ibm-cloud-docs/assistant/dialog-build.md

     - To delete the folder only, and keep the dialog nodes that are in the folder, deselect the **Delete the nodes inside the folder** checkbox, and then click **Yes, delete it**.
     - To delete the folder and all of the dialog nodes in it, click **Yes, delete it**.

-If you deleted the folder only, then the nodes that were in the folder are displayed in the dialog tree in the spot where the folder used be.
+If you deleted the folder only, then the nodes that were in the folder are displayed in the dialog tree in the spot where the folder used to be.